Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022 shows Morphett Vale - West had a median income among taxpayers of $46,837 with an average level of $51,226.
-This is below the national average and compares to levels of $52,592 and $64,886 across Greater Adelaide respectively.
-Based on Wage Price Index growth of 12.83% since financial year 2022, current estimates would be approximately $52,846 (median) and $57,798 (average) as of September 2025.
-Census data reveals household, family and personal incomes in Morphett Vale - West all fall between the 11th and 13th percentiles nationally.
-Distribution data shows the $800 - 1,499 earnings band captures 32.4% of the community (3,404 individuals), differing from patterns across the region where $1,500 - 2,999 dominates with 31.8%.
-Housing affordability pressures are severe, with only 81.6% of income remaining, ranking at the 11th percentile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Morphett Vale - West SA2 had a median income among taxpayers of $46,837.
+The average income stood at $51,226 in this area during that period.
+Both figures are below the national averages of $52,592 and $64,886 respectively for Greater Adelaide.
+Based on Wage Price Index growth of 12.83% since financial year 2022, estimated median income as of September 2025 would be approximately $52,846, with the average being around $57,798.
+Census data indicates that household, family and personal incomes in Morphett Vale - West fall between the 10th and 13th percentiles nationally.
+Income distribution shows that 32.4% of individuals in this area earn within the $800 - $1,499 band, with a total of 3,404 individuals.
+This differs from regional patterns where the $1,500 - $2,999 band dominates at 31.8%.
+Housing affordability pressures are severe in Morphett Vale - West, with only 81.6% of income remaining after housing costs, ranking at the 10th percentile nationally.

 Frequently Asked Questions - Income